 - Removing debris from the lawn and flower beds: Tidy up your landscaped areas before putting them to bed for the winter.
 Remove twigs, leaves and cut back dead plants.

-Believe it or not, there are still some weeds that need to be pulled.
-Pull out annuals and replace them with ornamental kale, cauliflower and mums for pops of color.
 If a severe storm blows through, you can quickly clean up your lawn with our 42” Tow-Behind Lawn Sweeper

 .
 It makes picking up leaves, tree limbs and post-storm cleanup easy and fast.